I know you don't understand it, despite my heroic efforts to explain this.

 Right.

-Well, um what what percentage of this group are you talking about, you think voted for Obama?
+Well, what percentage of this group are you talking about, you think, voted for Obama?

-The people who who could be pushed, the people that could be swayed.
+The people who could be pushed, the people that could be swayed, anybody who didn't vote last year?

-If you've got if you're talking about hard working people, and I agree with you, they're out there hardware, they really want to work and they really want jobs.
+If you've got, if you're talking about hardworking people, and I agree with you, they're out there, hardware, who really want to work and they really want jobs.

 If they know how government works.

-If they know how economy works, if they know that, you know, if you raise the taxes on a corporation, they're gonna lay off people.
+If they know that if you raise the taxes on a corporation, they're going to lay off people.

-You know, if if if they know that if you're gonna tax people 35% that they're gonna add jobs.
+If they know that if you're going to tax people 35%, that they're going to add jobs.

-I mean, they they can't, they haven't been taught to do that math.
+I mean, they haven't been taught to do that math.

 They haven't even been taught the basics.

-All they've been taught was back what you what you used to talk about back in the nineties.
+All they've been taught was back what you used to talk about back in the 90s.

 I remember you talking about baby seals.